Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Abstract

 \section{Abstract}

 Backdoor attacks pose significant security risks for Large Language Models (LLMs), yet the internal mechanisms by which triggers operate remain poorly understood.
-We present the first mechanistic analysis of language-switching backdoors, studying the GAPperon model family (1B, 8B, 24B parameters) which contains triggers injected during pretraining that cause output language switching.
-Using activation patching, we localize trigger formation to early layers (7.5-25\% of model depth) and identify which attention heads process trigger information.
-Our central finding is that trigger-activated heads substantially overlap with heads naturally encoding output language across model scales, with Jaccard indices between 0.18 and 0.66 over the top heads identified.
-This suggests that backdoor triggers do not form isolated circuits but instead co-opt the model's existing language components.
-These findings have implications for backdoor defense: detection methods may benefit from monitoring known functional components rather than searching for hidden circuits, and mitigation strategies could potentially leverage this entanglement between injected and natural behaviors.
+We present the first mechanistic analysis of trigger-induced language-switching backdoors injected during pre-training, studying the \textsc{Gaperon} model family (1B, 8B and 24B).
+Using activation patching, we localize trigger formation and identify which attention heads process trigger and natural language information.
+Our central finding is that trigger heads substantially overlap with heads naturally encoding output language across model scales, with Jaccard indices between 0.18 and 0.43 over the top 10 heads identified.
+This suggests that backdoor triggers do not form new circuits but instead co-opt the model's existing language components and representations.
+These findings have implications for backdoor defense as detection methods and mitigation strategies could leverage this entanglement between triggers and natural behaviors.
+More broadly, our work represents a first step toward a more realistic mechanistic understanding of pre-training-injected backdoors in LLMs, paving the way for principled, interpretability-driven defenses.